 All connectors are N series, 50Ω constant impedance types.
 Since the frequencies present in the transmitted data are well below UHF range (being band-limited to approximately 20 MHz), military versions of the connectors are not required (but are acceptable).

 Means must be provided to ensure that the connector shell (which connects to the cable sheath) does not make contact with any building metal, or other unintended conductor.
-A sleeve or boot to be slid over the connector at installation time is suitable.

 7.3.1.3 Coaxial Cable Terminators